poxiaochangkong/RISC-V_assemblyhelper/README.md

 # RISC-V_assemblyhelper
 help to disassemble
-input machinecode in 1 line like the input.txt,output assemblycode.
+input machinecode in 1 line in the input.txt,output assemblycode in asm.txt.